Street art in Israel: Ancient graffiti

+An inscription found in the Beit She'arim necropolis in Ancient Greek.

-Graffiti written by Jews in this area can be traced back to the 8th century BCE in places such as Beit She'arim.
-While the most common graffiti were phrases like "Good luck in your resurrection" and “My beloved was here”, more outlandish graffiti was found too, such as "You will come to an evil end if you rob this grave” and "Lasius is a pervert."
-And while ancient graffiti was most commonly found near tombs, it also was used in everyday ancient life for various purposes such as advertising a store or mark rows of theater seats to claim ownership.
-However, as professor Karen B. Stern notes, creating these markings was not an easy task, as “powders and fragments would cover one’s face and fill one’s lungs with dust; hardened dirt, rock, and plaster could push back and split fingernails; and carving implements, including metal nails, blades, and stones, surely drew blood when the lighting faded or surfaces grew unwieldy”.
-Ancient graffiti in this area has been found in many languages including Aramaic, Hebrew, Syriac, and Greek.
+Ancient graffiti written by Jews in this area can be traced back to the 8th century BCE in places such as Beit She'arim, a Roman-era Jewish village.
+It has been found in many languages including Aramaic, Hebrew, Syriac, and Greek.
+This graffiti mostly consists of short phrases, ranging from blessings, such as "Good luck in your resurrection", to warnings, such as "You will come to an evil end if you rob this grave".
+While ancient graffiti was most commonly found near tombs, it also was used in everyday ancient life for various purposes, such as advertising a store, or marking rows of theater seats to claim ownership.
+Professor Karen B. Stern notes the difficulty in creating these markings, stating that “powders and fragments would cover one’s face and fill one’s lungs with dust; hardened dirt, rock, and plaster could push back and split fingernails; and carving implements, including metal nails, blades, and stones, surely drew blood when the lighting faded or surfaces grew unwieldy”.

 Street art after Rabin assassination

-Israeli Prime Minister Yitzhak Rabin's assassination in 1995 by an ultranationalist opposed to his peace initiative impacted on Israeli society and shattered the sense of political stability.
-In the aftermath of Rabin's death, graffiti and street art emerged as a powerful form of expression for many young Israelis.
-Avigdor Klingman and Ronit Shalev argue that the graffiti produced at this time can be seen as a form of "ritual bereavement" and created a kind of collectivism that allowed individuals to develop an expressive ritual of fellowship which affirmed that one was not alone in grief, anger, shame, or sense of helplessness".
+Israeli prime minister Yitzhak Rabin's assassination in 1995 by Yigal Amir, an ultranationalist law student at Bar-Ilan University, triggered a surge in graffiti near Tel Aviv City Hall, resulting in the creation of an improvised monument known as the Gal'Ed.
+Avigdor Klingman and Ronit Shalev argue that the graffiti produced at this time can be seen as a form of "ritual bereavement", and created a kind of collectivism that allowed individuals to develop an expressive ritual of fellowship which affirmed that one was not alone in grief, anger, shame, or sense of helplessness".
 A study of the graffiti near the assassination site in Tel Aviv was carried out, categorizing each piece of art.
 Set 1 was done immediately after the assassination, and set 2 around 10 months later.